 Load balancing and high availability

-ADCs are normally full Layer 7 load balancers, and are ideal for on-premise redundancy.
-They very tightly monitors your servers as only an on-premise solution can, ensuring fast response times and detailed monitoring and visibility of server health.
+ADCs are normally full Layer 7 load balancers, and are ideal for on-premises redundancy.
+They very tightly monitors your servers as only an on-premises solution can, ensuring fast response times and detailed monitoring and visibility of server health.

 Web content acceleration

 With Acceleration there are components the ADC can fulfill and components the CDN fulfills.
 Often, both will offer web acceleration - rewriting and optimizing the content of the page.